 Milkman’s family is full of strong, nurturing women who put their love for others before their own interests.
 As Milkman gets closer to the truth, Susan, for all her helpfulness, shows that she’s more committed to the appearance of politeness, and perhaps a desire to avoid shame, than to telling the truth.
 Grace’s presence kept her from giving Milkman everything she knew.

-Solomon’s return to Africa reflects a long-standing black folk tale that engages both the idea of black power and the escape from racist, slave-holding America.
-In that regard, Solomon’s flight seems triumphant, but it also causes his wife to go insane with grief.
+Solomon’s return to Africa reflects a long-standing Black folk tale that engages both the idea of Black power and the escape from racist slaveholders in the U.S. In that regard, Solomon’s flight seems triumphant, but it also causes his wife to go insane with grief.
 This suggests that flight is a little more complicated than it would seem — it’s not just a matter of leaving everything one knows behind, as Milkman seems to think.
 Flight can be deadly for other people — Solomon effectively kills his wife, just as Milkman can be said to have killed Hagar.
 Susan Byrd doesn’t believe that the story is “true” in the sense of having happened, but Milkman seems not to care about truth is precisely that way, and in a novel where so many interpretations of events have turned out to be inaccurate, what is “true” turns out to be something of debate.

 Milkman pieces together Susan’s information and his own.
 Jake and Sing must have traveled to Boston but taken a wrong turn (no doubt because Jake was illiterate) and ended up in Danville, Pennsylvania.
 Remembering the children’s nursery rhyme he heard yesterday, he asks Susan why Jake is said to be the only son of Solomon.
 Susan isn’t sure, but guesses that it’s because Jake was the son Solomon tried to take back to Africa with him.